waldronbios2/session9/README.md

 1. Identify and define hierarchical and longitudinal data
 2. Analyze correlated data using Analysis of Variance
+3. Define and calculate Intraclass Correlation
-3. Identify and define random and fixed effects
+4. Identify and define random and fixed effects

 Textbook sections: